shaik1002/biggitlabbomb/doc/user/analytics/value_streams_dashboard.md

 ## Value Streams Dashboard panels

 The Value Streams Dashboard panels have a default configuration, but you can also [customize the dashboard panels](#customize-the-dashboard-panels).
+The Value Streams Dashboard includes four panels:

+- Overview
+- DevSecOps metrics comparison
+- DORA Performers score

 ### Overview panel